l33tdawg/silentgem/README.md

 - Choose from models you've already pulled
 - Change models without redoing the entire setup

-## Chat Insights Feature (v1.1)
+## Chat Insights Feature (v1.2)

-SilentGem now includes a powerful Chat Insight feature that allows you to query your conversation history in your translated channels:
+SilentGem includes a powerful Chat Insight feature that allows you to query your conversation history in your translated channels:

 ### Overview

 Chat Insights automatically stores all translated messages in a local database and provides a natural language interface to search and analyze your conversation history through a dedicated Telegram bot.

+#### NEW: Cross-Chat Contextual Analysis

+The latest version includes enhanced contextual analysis capabilities:
+- **Cross-chat awareness**: Search and analyze information across all monitored channels
+- **Larger context window**: Get more context around matched messages (15 messages before/after)
+- **Unified insights**: See connections between information from different sources
+- **Smart context organization**: Messages are grouped by chat for better understanding

 ### Setting Up Chat Insights